-When you drop the Marketing Page block in place, it's automatically selected and the Details tab opens to show its settings.
+When you drop the Marketing Page block in place, it's automatically selected and the Properties tab opens to show its settings.

 Set the Marketing Page field to the name of the landing page you made in Create a landing page with a form (or any valid landing page).

 Continue to style and format your button as follows:

 - Edit and style the button text by working directly on the canvas and using the floating toolbar, just as you would with a Text block.
 You might enter text such as Click here to register for your download.